dylanbien/CS61Lab2/README.md

 SQL code that creates the following triggers:

-1. **before_manuscript_insert** which sets a manuscript's status to "rejected" if there are no reviewers associated with its ICode.
+1. **before_manuscript_insert** which sets a manuscript's status to "rejected" if there are no reviewers associated with its ICode, and **after_manuscript_insert** which raises an exception and notifies the author if the manuscript has been auto-rejected.
 2. **after_reviewer_resigned** which sets a manuscript's status to "rejected" if its sole possible reviewer resigns, or reverts its status to "received" if its sole reviewer resigns, but there are other reviewers available associated with its ICode.
 3. **before_manuscript_status_updated** which automatically sets a manuscript's status to "in typesetting" once it has been "accepted".

+Notes:
+- For a Reviewer to resign, their ID must be removed from the **Users** table, which will cause the user to be deleted from the **Reviewer** table (as well as any associated rows in the **Review** and **ReviewerGroup** tables) via ON DELETE CASCADE.
+We borrowed this tactic from the following site: https://www.sqlshack.com/delete-cascade-and-update-cascade-in-sql-server-foreign-key/.

 ### triggertest.sql

 SQL code that tests the above triggers.

+Notes:
-NOTE: Must run **insert.sql** before running **triggertest.sql**.
+- Must run **insert.sql** before running **triggertest.sql**.
+- **triggertest.sql** should be run line-by-line, since some of the tests cause exceptions.
+- Line 33, which deletes a row from the *Users* table, required us to uncheck the "Safe Updates" box under the SQL Editor tab in MySQLWorkbench preferences.

 ### procedures.sql

-SQL code for setting up the procedure to accept/reject based on average review score.
+SQL code for setting up the procedure to output an accept/reject decision based on a manuscript's average review score.

 ### procedurestest.sql